cowratt/ConeCraft/README.md

+## ConeCraft
+This is my attempt to spice up craft, a voxel-based game (Minecraft clone) written in C that has been slightly abandoned.
+I don't really know why I'm doing this.
+Maybe just for fun.

+Everything below here is the stock README.

 ## Craft

 Minecraft clone for Windows, Mac OS X and Linux.
 Just a few thousand lines of C using modern OpenGL (shaders).
 Online multiplayer support is included using a Python-based server.